 Reshma Ashraf Mason

-Reshma is the Company Secretary and one of the founding Trustees of the Cancer Vaccine Institute.
+Reshma is the Company Secretary and one of the founding Trustees of the Institute for Cancer Vaccines and Immunotherapy.

 In 1999 she lost her husband to Melanoma but felt it was vital to support Professor Dalgleish and his team.
 She believes vaccines are the future of cancer treatments.

 Abi has been working as the fundraising assistant for the Institute for Cancer Vaccines and Immunotherapy since 2011.
 After working in the banking sector then taking a break to have children, this role has been worthwhile and rewarding.
 As well as being involved in organising the bi-annual Immunotherapy symposiums and dealing with the office duties, Abi loves being in regular contact with our dedicated supporters.

 Lucy was Appeal Director at St George's Hospital where a successful fundraising appeal raised funds for cancer vaccine research.